yisi23/pagebox/README.md

 This is a concept of **bulletproof web applications**.
 Web is not perfect.
 Web is far from perfect.
 Web is broken: Cookies, Clickjacking, Frame navigation, CSRF,  links..

 OriginMap **splits** the entire website into many pages with unique origins.
-Every page has its own Origin in terms of frame navigation - you simply cannot `window.open/<iframe>` to extract `document.body.innerHTML` because of CSP: Sandbox.
+Every page has its own Origin in terms of frame navigation - you simply **cannot** `window.open/<iframe>` other pages on the same domain to extract `document.body.innerHTML` because of header CSP: Sandbox.

 Also every page contains additional `OriginMapObject` in `<meta>` tag, and sends it along with every `XMLHttpRequest` and `<form>` submission.

-`OriginMapObject` has `url` property - current page URL (not `location.href` which can be changed with history.pushState), `perms` - permissions granted for this page and `params` - restricting specific params values to simplify server-side business logic.
+**OriginMapObject** is **signed JSON** payload containing `url` property - current page URL (not `location.href` which can be changed with history.pushState), `perms` - permissions granted for this page and `params` - restricting specific params values to simplify server-side business logic.

 ## OriginMap: Next level of XSS protection
 The idea I'm implementing prototype of is to make every page **independent and secure** from others, probably vulnerable pages located on the same domain.